Maria Fresia - School Director

 Roberto is from Apulia (Puglia).
 He holds a Bachelor’s Degree in Foreign Language and Literature, a Master’s Degree in Theory and Practice of Translation, and a CEDILS Certificate in Teaching Italian as a Foreign Language.
 His studies focused on applied linguistics and technical-scientific translation.

 Before coming to New Zealand, he has studied, travelled, and worked for few years in Spain, Ireland, and Australia.
 In Adelaide, Roberto was a language assistant in primary and high schools for the Dante Alighieri Society of South Australia.
-He moved to Christchurch in 2014 and works in the construction industry.
+He moved to Christchurch in 2014.

 Roberto also organises the Italian Book Club.